The Child Maintenance Service and the CSA will take action if child maintenance isn’t paid.

 - warn them about action that might be taken if they don’t pay

-The parent has a week to respond.
-If they don’t, the service you’re using can take action to get the child maintenance owed.
+The paying parent has a week to respond.
+If they don’t, the Child Maintenance Service or CSA can take action to get the child maintenance owed.

 The service you’re using can take action immediately if the paying parent pays through them.

-If the paying parent used a statutory service to calculate child maintenance but pays directly (Direct Pay through the Child Maintenance Service or Maintenance Direct through the CSA), the receiving parent needs to ask the service to take action.
+If the paying parent used the CSA or Child Maintenance Service to calculate child maintenance but pays directly, the receiving parent needs to ask the service to take action.

-Statutory child maintenance services can get unpaid child maintenance in 3 different ways.
+Unpaid child maintenance can be collected in 3 different ways.

 The service you’re using can tell the paying parent’s employer how much to take from their wages.
 The employer must then pass this to the service - if they don’t, the service can take them to court.